djvill/APLS/doc/how-to-use/extract-acoustics.md

 > APLS names the results columns in the `.csv` after the variables you use.

 The displayed text information in the "Custom Praat Script" explains that:
-- APLS will automatically configure your script to open audio files and extract samples according to the settings you've selecting on the _Process with Praat_ page.
+- APLS will automatically configure your script to open audio files and extract samples according to the settings you've selecting on the <span class="apls-page">Process with Praat</span> page.
 - Objects created by your script must be `Remove`d before the end of your script so that Praat doesn't run out of memory.
 - All calls to the function `print` are assumed to correspond to fields for export and each field must be printed on its own line.